libis/rdm-integration/ddi-cdi.md

 **Option B: Open in Viewer (Recommended)**
 - Click the **"Open in Viewer"** button to open the **cdi-viewer** in a new browser window
+- The system first adds your DDI-CDI file to the dataset with the correct MIME type
-- The viewer automatically loads your generated metadata
+- The viewer opens and loads the file directly from Dataverse
-- The Dataverse URL field is pre-populated with your dataset's location
-- You can edit the metadata using the viewer's full feature set
+- You can then edit and save changes back to the same file

 #### 8. Edit and Save to Dataverse (via cdi-viewer)

-When you click "Open in Viewer", the cdi-viewer opens with:
+When you click "Open in Viewer":

-- Your generated DDI-CDI metadata already loaded
-- The **Dataverse URL field pre-populated** with your dataset (e.g., `https://your-dataverse/dataset.xhtml?persistentId=doi:10.1234/ABC`)
-- This allows you to save directly to your dataset after editing
+1. The generated DDI-CDI metadata is added as a file to your Dataverse dataset
+2. The file receives the correct DDI-CDI MIME type automatically
+3. The cdi-viewer opens with your file ID and Dataverse URL as parameters
+4. The viewer loads the file directly from Dataverse using its API

 In the cdi-viewer:

 - **Review** the automatically generated metadata in a hierarchical tree view
 - **Edit** any fields to add or correct information (click "Enable Editing" button)
 - **Validate** changes against official DDI-CDI SHACL shapes
-- Click **"Save to Dataverse"** to upload the file to your dataset
+- Click **"Save to Dataverse"** to save your changes back to the file

 **File Management**:
-- The cdi-viewer creates files with the correct DDI-CDI MIME type
+- The file is created with the correct DDI-CDI MIME type
-- Files are added to your dataset like any other file upload
+- The file is added to your dataset automatically when you click "Open in Viewer"
-- You can keep multiple versions by saving with different filenames
+- When you save in cdi-viewer, changes are saved back to the same file
+- The file can be downloaded, versioned, and shared with your dataset

 #### 9. Refresh or Start Over